-9. Rename the animation file: The previous step will create a file whose name begins rock or spin, and ends in .gif, in your animation_kit folder.
-Rename it to something appropriate

-(keeping .gif as the end of the file name!), because if you make another animation, it will overwrite this file.
+9. Rename the animation file: The previous step will create a file whose name begins rock or spin, and ends in .gif, in your animation\kit folder.
+Rename it to something appropriate (keeping .gif as the end of the file name!), because if you make another animation, it will overwrite this file.

 10. Drag the .gif file and drop it into a slide in your presentation.
 Resize and position as desired.
-In Google Slides, it will animate automatically.
-In PowerPoint, it will animate only when you go into Slideshow/Projection mode.
+In Google Slides or recent versions of PowerPoint, it will animate automatically.
+In older versions of PowerPoint, it will animate only when you go into Slideshow/Projection mode.
 (Optional: you can preview the animation by dragging the .gif file and dropping it into a web browser window.)